jruns/wp-disable-ai/README.txt

 WP Disable AI is a WordPress plugin to disable AI features in plugins, themes, and WordPress Core.
 It includes support for turning off unwanted AI features and notifications in plugins, themes, and WordPress Core.

+This plugin currently supports disabling AI features and notifications in:

+* Elementor
+* WPForms Lite
+* Yoast SEO

 == Installation ==

 From your WordPress dashboard